 The drawback? – they cost a pretty penny!

-So, here’s a budget-friendly option that will provide an excellent shave with some features designed to cater for sensitive face skin.
+So, here’s a budget-friendly option that will provide an excellent shave with some features designed to cater for sensitive facial skin.

 Braun’s CoolTec CT2s foil electric shaver helps to protect and cool your skin while shaving, and because it’s waterproof, you can use a sensitive gel or foam to further improve the comfort of your shave.